 Happy New Year!
 2017 was a great year for investors and our passive income was great too.
 This was the first year that our passive income covered our annual expense.
 That’s financial independence!
 Last year, I updated this page every month and reposted it.
 That worked very well because it was easier to update the spreadsheet monthly.
 Previously, I went over my passive income once per quarter and it was a lot of work in one sitting.
 This year, I added a Passive Income page that you can access from the top menu.
 I’ll update that page monthly.
 Okay, let’s go over some background and then I’ll show the detail of our passive income in 2017.

-First a little background.
 One of our long term goals is to generate enough passive income to cover our expenses.
-The challenge is to do this by 2020 so Mrs. RB40 will have the option join me in early retirement.
-In theory, she could retire right now but she is not quite ready to pull the plug yet.
+The challenge is to reach 100% FI ratio by 2020 so Mrs. RB40 will have the option join me in early retirement.
+In theory, she could retire right now, but she is not quite ready to pull the plug yet.
 She wants a little more financial security.
-Currently, we support ourselves by a combination of these following income streams.
+She is also worried about healthcare because she has some pre-existing conditions.
+There is just too much uncertainty with healthcare right now.
+Her employer-sponsored health insurance plan is working really well for us, so she wants to keep it for now.
+Currently, we support our moderate lifestyle by a combination of these income streams: